Water Damage: What to Do and Not Do

-When you begin your selection for an IICRC-certified company, be sure to consider SERVPRO of Tuscaloosa.
+When you begin your selection for an IICRC-certified company, be sure to consider SERVPRO® of Tuscaloosa.
 In addition to offering all of our customers 24/7 emergency services, we employ a team of trained professionals with extensive industry experience.
-In fact, our technicians possess advanced skills in monitoring and documenting drying processes.
-We're ready to offer you the exceptionally efficient services you need and deserve, so contact us immediately at (205) 553-8377
+Our technicians possess advanced skills in monitoring and documenting drying processes.
+We're ready to offer you the exceptionally efficient services you need and deserve!
+Call us immediately at 205-553-8377.

-If your area is expecting a tornado or other major storm, there are several steps you can take to stay safe.
-After the tornado passes, SERVPRO can help you clean up any storm damage and restore your home.
+Expecting a tornado or other major storm?
+There are several steps you can take to stay safe.
+After the tornado passes, SERVPRO® of Tuscaloosa can help you clean up storm damage and restore your home.

 Look for Storm Warning Signs